PassiveLemon/blobsaver-docker/README.md

 Docker container for [Blobsaver](https://github.com/airsquared/blobsaver)</br>
 The only purpose of this container is to automatically grab blobs in the background on systems that can't really natively run blobsaver. </br>

+## Deprecation
+Dev does not update the project anymore.
+The images will stay up but I will not provide support for this project anymore.

 ## Setup </br>
 <b>You will need to already have a functional blobsaver.xml</b></br>
 Currently, this container does not have the ability to generate it automatically.
 There are ways to get this, mainly being to just see if your distro has a supported blobsaver package and generating it from that.
 Otherwise, if you already know the needed details for blob saving functionality with Blobsaver, you can just make the XML yourself.</br>